AlexShim99/Computer-Integrated/README.md

 Goal 2: Create random multiple boxes in blender or omniverse create using python script.
 You may import any conveyor system and obj file from Luma AI into the same environment.

 File: CIM Digital Twin Exercise 1 Q2.py

+Individual Assignment: Use OCR to extract and display important information fom invoice
+File: Assignment